Length: One mile (1.6 km) loop

-Description of trail: This is your first opportunity to walk on the sand.
-The trail is marked by orange posts buried in the sand.
-This trail is located along the edge of the dune field and is more heavily vegetated than other sections of the dunefield.
+Blue trail markers with a club symbol mark the trail.
+This trail is located along the edge of the dunefield and is more heavily vegetated than other sections of the dunefield.
+This moderate hike requires hikers to climb two steep dunes and walk on soft sand.
 The trail starts down on the desert plain and is level for the first 300 yards before going up a steep slope onto the sand dunes.

 Look carefully for the next trail marker before continuing.
 If you cannot see the next trail marker because of blowing sand or because the trail marker is knocked down, do not proceed—return to your car.
 Strong winds, especially in the spring, can reduce visibility to a few feet, making it easy to become lost.You do not have to hike the entire trail to enjoy the spectacular scenery.
 Make sure that you are off the trail by sunset.